Best Gifts for Travelers

 Travel accessories often get overlooked, but for us, they really make or break the trip!
 Check out the list of travel accessory gift ideas below, and you’ll see exactly what we mean.

 While I’m the one who can’t sleep on flights, Becca certainly gives it a shot.
-We were recommended the Cabeau neck pillow by Becca’s cousin, years ago back in 2017, and since then it has been Becca’s favorite “firm” travel pillow.
+We were recommended the Cabeau neck pillow by Becca’s cousin, years ago, and since then it has been Becca’s favorite “firm” travel pillow.
 By that, I mean that this travel pillow doesn’t break your neck when you doze off during a flight, like those other blow-up travel neck pillows or the ones filled with beads.

 This one’s a great gift for a frequent flyer on your list!
 It also comes with a neat carrying sack that can attach to luggage.
 It’s absolutely a necessary accessory for long flights.